th2-net/th2-conn-dirty-broken-fix/README.md

 allowMessagesBeforeLogonReply: false
 ```

-This rule triggers session gracefull / ungracefull session disconnect and reconnects.
+This rule triggers gracefull / ungracefull session disconnect and reconnects.

 Rule Specific Configurations:
 - **gracefulDisconnect** - defines whenever client should close session gracefully, i.e by sending logout message and waiting for reply or ungracefully by just closing tcp session.